 This might not be the case in all cities in Spain.
 But I still can tell that more restaurants or shops are open on Sundays or public holidays than in other countries.

 And even shops are closed on Sundays in smaller cities, I do not have the feeling that cities are “dead” on Sundays in general.
-You will still find people spending time outside, going to parks and spending time with their families.
+You will still find people spending time outside, going to parks, and spending time with their families.

 3. There is more than Paella and Sangria

-The North is famous for their pintxos (tapas on a slice of bread) and sidra (cider).
+The North is famous for its pintxos (tapas on a slice of bread) and sidra (cider).
 The South is very hot during summer.
 And therefore you will need something cold to cool you down!
 A typical dish from the south would be the could soup Gazpacho.
 You need to try it once you get the chance *chefkiss*.